malk/ansible-java8-oracle/README.md

 License
 -------
-GPL V3, but that is interesting on frok only, you can use it at will
+GPL V3, but that is interesting on fork only, you can use it at will.